Thanks to ongoing advances in technology, a university degree is no longer the only higher education option.

-Will a university degree ensure my child is career ready?
+Will a university degree ensure I am career ready?

-Another perspective on this question is will my child be able to go straight to work and deliver the job in hand.
+Another perspective on this question is will I be able to go straight to work and deliver the job in hand.
 Regrettably, many academic qualifications still require a number of years of ‘on the job’ training and up-skilling to become truly proficient in executing the work.

 What are the benefits of online learning vs university?